D10X1D0/OSC_D10/README.md

       "OSCprocess": false/true.
 Sends its OSC data to the same "OSCSendIP"/"OSCSendPort" destination.

 ## OSCPass:
-Listens to a osc acress, re-transmits it to a diferent one or passes the adress/value to other modules to be processed.
+Listens to a osc address, re-transmits it to a different one or passes the address/value to other modules to be processed.

-The configuration file stores OSC adresses a list [OSCorigin, OSCdestination, origin2, destination2, ...]
+The configuration file stores OSC addresses a list [OSCorigin, OSCdestination, origin2, destination2, ...]

 Retransmit from OSC address /test/a to /test/b :